lcoq/ember-validations/README.md

       presence: true
     },

-    // the next validation is used to check the numericality of the 'zipCode' property,
+    // the next validation is used to check the numericality of the 'zipCode' property.
-    // and check that the length of this property is between 3 and 10.
+    // note that a function can be passed to validator options
-    'address.zipCode': {
+    // (here, the option `moreThan` of the length validator) 'address.zipCode': {
       numericality: true,
       length: {
-        moreThan: 3,
+        moreThan: function() {
+          return (this.get('country') === 'France') ?
+5 : 1;
+        },
         lessThan: 10
       }
     },